Saturday 22 June

 14.15 - 15.00 - Using technology and a digital mind-set to survive in a rapidly changing world

-Dan Stanley, Apparatus - Stephen Gill, Co-op Exchange - Tim Davies, Co-op Ventures - Paul Murphy, Co-operatives UK (chair)
+Dan Stanley, Apparatus - Stephen Gill, Co-op Exchange - Steve Gatenby Co-op Ventures - Paul Murphy, Co-operatives UK (Chair)

 Technology is playing an increasing role in co-op businesses, not just in the infrastructure and services we provide, but the mindset and approach to meeting members’ needs and developing new products.
 Listen to three very different approaches to developing new digital based services and using technology effectively to tackle a range of issues from simplifying the co-op start up process to raising finance to help co-ops scale up.